DaminiPandey/bingeFlix/README.md

-# bingeFlix
+Binge Flix :

-(A React based application for cinema lovers !)
+(A React based application for cinema lovers!)

 Looking for the most talked about tv shows, movies from all around the world?
 They're all on Binge Flix !